chinapedia/wikipedia.abstract.en/Page/Parabola.md

 Parabolas have the property that, if they are made of material that reflects light, then light which travels parallel to the axis of symmetry of a parabola and strikes its concave side is reflected to its focus, regardless of where on the parabola the reflection occurs.
 Conversely, light that originates from a point source at the focus is reflected into a parallel ("collimated") beam, leaving the parabola parallel to the axis of symmetry.
 The same effects occur with sound and other forms of energy.
 This reflective property is the basis of many practical uses of parabolas.

 The parabola has many important applications, from a parabolic antenna or parabolic microphone to automobile headlight reflectors to the design of ballistic missiles.
-They are frequently used in physics, engineering, and many other areas.
-Conic_Sections.svgs.]]
+They are frequently used in physics, engineering, and many other areas. s.]]

 History

-Leonardo_parabolic_compass.JPG]] The earliest known work on conic sections was by Menaechmus in the fourth century BC.
+]] The earliest known work on conic sections was by Menaechmus in the fourth century BC.
 He discovered a way to solve the problem of doubling the cube using parabolas.
 (The solution, however, does not meet the requirements of compass-and-straightedge construction.)
 The area enclosed by a parabola and a line segment, the so-called "parabola segment", was computed by Archimedes via the method of exhaustion in the third century BC, in his _The Quadrature of the Parabola_.
 The name "parabola" is due to Apollonius who discovered many properties of conic sections.
 It means "application", referring to "application of areas" concept, that has a connection with this curve, as Apollonius had proved.[1]
 The focus–directrix property of the parabola and other conic sections is due to Pappus.

 Galileo showed that the path of a projectile follows a parabola, a consequence of uniform acceleration due to gravity.